jonchapman1/oxford-battery-maths-website/content/member/rtimms.md

 +++
+bio = ""
-bio = "Robert is currently a Postdoctoral Research Assistant at the Mathematical Institute, University of Oxford.
-His research focuses on the Mathematical Modelling of Batteries, and is being conducted within the Multi-Scale Mathematical Modelling Fast Start Project of the Faraday Institution." date = "2016-07-12T15:52:22+02:00" id = "rtimms" interests = ["Asymptotic Methods", "Mathematical Modelling", "Industrial Mathematics"] name = "Dr Robert Timms" portrait = "/portraits/rtimms_photo.jpg" short_bio = "Robert is currently a Postdoctoral Research Assistant at the Mathematical Institute, University of Oxford.
-His research focuses on the Mathematical Modelling of Batteries, and is being conducted within the Multi-Scale Mathematical Modelling Fast Start Project of the Faraday Institution." short_name = "Timms" title = "Dr Robert Timms" position = "postdoc"
+date = "2016-07-12T15:52:22+02:00"
+id = "rtimms"
+interests = ["Asymptotic Methods", "Mathematical Modelling", "Industrial Mathematics"] name = "Dr Robert Timms" portrait = "/portraits/timms_photo.jpg" short_bio = "Robert is currently a Postdoctoral Research Assistant at the Mathematical Institute, University of Oxford.
+His research focuses on the Mathematical Modelling of Batteries, and is being conducted within the Multi-Scale Mathematical Modelling Fast Start Project of the Faraday Institution.
+He is also a key member of the core [PyBaMM](https://github.com/pybamm-team/PyBaMM) development team." short_name = "Timms" title = "Dr Robert Timms" position = "postdoc"